Small Comforts Part II

 script that drives his day

-I don’t know
+I don’t know what I want

 I tell him without

-the slightest hint
+the slightest hint of shyness

-and all the candor
+and all the candour

 I have in me